Izak09/Whale-Vocalization-Tweaker/README.md

-This is a 'Whale Vocalization Tweaker:
+This is a Whale Vocalization Tweaker:

 This project is about converting regular text into a language that mimics how whales communicate.
 Whales communicate using sounds that mainly consist of vowels (like 'a', 'e', 'i', 'o', 'u') and don't use consonants or the letter 'y'.